technoempathy/dog-app/README.md

  ```

 ## Authors
--	@technoempathy – Layla Messner
+@technoempathy – Layla Messner
--	@udacity

 ## Acknowledgments
--	@udacity for the project and starting code (and the list of prerequisites)
+-	@udacity for the project, starting code, and instructions for downloading the datasets
 -	@facebook for the scholarship to the Udacity Deep Learning Nanodegree